netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/vault.md

 -  Deployed Citrix ingress controller.
 See [Deployment Topologies](../deployment-topologies.md) for various deployment scenarios.

 -  Administrator permissions for all the deployment steps.
-If you encounter failures due to permissions, make sure that you have administrator permission.
+If you encounter failures due to permissions, make sure that you have the administrator permission.

 **Note:** The following procedure shows steps to configure Vault as a certificate authority with Citrix ADC CPX used as the ingress device.
 When a Citrix ADC VPX or MPX is used as the ingress device, the steps are the same except the steps to verify the ingress configuration in the Citrix ADC.